Going on a student mobility exchangeThrought Erasmus+ and other programmes

 ERASMUS+: PARTICIPATING COUNTRIES

-The 28 EU Member States can take part fully in all Erasmus+ actions, as well as Iceland, Liechtenstein, Norway, Turkey and the Former Yugoslav Republic of Macedonia.
+The 28 EU Member States can take part fully in all Erasmus+ actions, as well as Iceland, Liechtenstein, Norway, Turkey and the Republic of North Macedonia.

 Who is eligible?